ignatandrei/RSCG_Examples/v2/rscg_examples_site/docs/RSCG-Examples/GeneratorEquals.md

 This equality comparer will compare properties as a sequence instead of a reference.
 This works just like ```Enumerable.SequenceEqual```, which assumes both lists are of the same size and same sort.

-Bear in mind that the property has to implement IEnumerable<T> and the that the items themselves implement equality (you can use Generator.Equals in the items too!).
+Bear in mind that the property has to implement IEnumerable and the that the items themselves implement equality (you can use Generator.Equals in the items too!).

 ### UnorderedEquality